IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.EntityFrameworkCore/README.md

 ![See Index Added](./docs/images/index-created.png)

 You will see an `Index` has been added to the `Class`.
 If the order of the attributes in the index is not correct, you can re-order them by dragging them around.
+You can also configure the Sort Direction on the Index Columns, this is ascending by default.

 ### Modeling Inheritance